ideonate/cdsdashboards/docs/chapters/upgrading.rst

 In general, you just need to remember to upgrade both your hub and user environments.
 If you only have one environment in your installation, you should run *both* the hub and user upgrade commands in your environment.

+Especially in containerised environments (Docker or Kubernetes), existing singleuser servers may need to be deleted.
+They can be recreated by re-accessing the dashboard through the Dashboards page.

 LocalProcessSpawner or SystemdSpawner
 =====================================